GoPro action camera mounted on a chest harness

 • Three Enduro batteries cover full-day shoots without recharging anxiety

-• Dual battery charger lets you charge two batteries simultaneously, real time-saver on multi-day trips
+• Dual battery charger lets you charge two batteries simultaneously

 • 64GB SanDisk microSD covers most single-day shooting needs